The Gymnosperm Database

 Common names

 Scots pine; pin royo [Aragonese]; meşə şamı [Azerbaijani]; Хвоя звычайная [Belarussian]; Бял бор [Bulgarian]; pi roig [Catalan]; 歐洲赤松 [Chinese]; Хыр [Chuvash]; obični bor [Croatian]; borovice lesní [Czech]; skovfyr [Danish]; grove den [Dutch]; harilik mänd [Estonian]; mänty [Finnish]; pin sauvage [French]; piñeiro rubio [Galician]; waldkiefer [German]; erdeifenyő [Hungarian]; pino silvestre [Italian]; parastā priede [Latvian]; paprastoji pušis, pošės [Lithuanian]; furu [Norwegian]; sosna zwyczajna [Polish]; pinheiro-da-escócia [Portuguese]; pin de pădure [Romanian]; Сосна обыкновенная [Russian]; beahci [Sami]; beli bor [Serbian]; borovica sosnová [Slovakian]; rdeči bor [Slovene]; pino silvestre [Spanish]; tall [Swedish]; sarıçam [Turkish]; Сосна звичайна [Ukrainian].
-The term 'Scotch' pine is incorrect and should not be used, as these trees are not a source of that celebrated intoxicant.
+The term 'Scotch' pine is incorrect and should not be used, as these trees are not a source of that celebrated beverage.

 Taxonomic notes